 Change Attitude creates emotional knowledge – “cultural tools” – to be used to raise awareness and to increase the efforts against abuse and sexual exploitation of children in order to eliminate these crimes.
 We collaborate with child rights organizations around the world, reinforcing the great work they are doing, with the power of culture.

 Change Attitude initiates, collaborates and use different kind of artistic expressions depending on the scope and objective for the best possible impact and always seeking to engage the best artists in the field and region where we operate.

 The work of Change Attitude is created with the respect for the child in accordance with the Convention on the rights of the child and its optional protocol.
-Children are always part of all our projects and we are very proud of the Change Attitude Youth Board.
+Children are always our drive and a part regarding all of our projects.

-Our first international project Break the Silence was launched in 2016 at the Swedish Embassy in Washington DC, USA in collaboration with R.F Kennedy Human Rights, Save the Children and the Swedish Institute.
-The scope and purpose of Break the Silence is to contribute to break the culture of silence surrounding abuse and sexual exploitation of children by using film as a tool.
+Our first international film project Break the Silence was launched in 2016 at the Swedish Embassy in Washington DC, USA in collaboration with R.F Kennedy Human Rights, Save the Children and the Swedish Institute.
+The scope and purpose of the project Break the Silence is to contribute to break the culture of silence regarding abuse and sexual exploitation of children by using film as a tool.

-Break the Silence is now globally used by Save the Children and is also promoted by the Swedish Institute to all Swedish embassies and consulates worldwide as a tool to promote the Sustainable goals, article 16.2 – elimination of sexual abuse and sexual exploitation of children.
+Break the Silence is now globally used by the Swedish Institute to all Swedish embassies and consulates worldwide as a tool to promote the Sustainable goals, article 16.2 – elimination of sexual abuse and sexual exploitation of children.

 In 2011 I founded the global culture foundation Change Attitude.
 To use the strong impact the power of culture tools have in our society, in order to break the silence surrounding sexual exploitation and abuse perpetrated against children of the world.